 Most FrontRower™ owners use their row boats for enjoyable cardiovascular exercise or just "messing about".

-But it is becoming the systems of choice for long distance rowing.
+But it is becoming the system of choice for some long distance rowers.

 Some notable long distance journeys that have been completed

 · Philly Joe Koladziejski: more than 6,000 miles along the southern and eastern

 coasts of the US from Texas to Maine